borchand/aigs/docs/qd.typ

 #v(2em)

-Quality diversity algorithms, rather than finding a specific good solution to a problem, construct archives of different high performing solutions.
-"Different" can be defined in various ways, an obvious example being "solutions that look different to a vision model" @kumarAutomatingSearchArtificial2024.
-A popular#footnote[At least in this lab] quality diversity algorithm is the pedagogically named Multi-dimensional Archive of Phenotypic Elites (MAP-Elites)
+Quality diversity algorithms, rather than finding a specific good solution to a problem, construct archive of different high performing solutions.
+"Different" can be defined in various ways, an obvious example being "solutions that look different to a vision model" @kumar2024.
+A popular#footnote[At least in this lab] quality diversity algorithm is the pedagogically named Multi-dimensional Archive of Phenotypic Elites (MAP-Elites) @mouret2015.
-@mouretIlluminatingSearchSpaces2015.
 Think of it as having a fitness dimension, on which we maximize, and (a) behavior dimension(s) which we want to populate.

 = Content generation